alibaba-archive/gta/README.md

 ```

 ### Events
-#### Tips: 'page' equals to 'category' in old rules, 'type' equals to 'label' in old rules.

 1. `data-gta` property in DOM element use similar key-value format (`{"key": "value"}`) like JSON, and quota could be omitted.
 2. Colon, comma and quota cannot be used in `key` and `value`.